drstearns/tutorials/src/jsfunctional/index.md

 }
 ```

+And if the SSA ever started allowing a value of `"U"` for unknown or unspecified, we could easily create a new filter predicate function without having to duplicate code.

 ### Combining Functions

 So far we are filtering on only one property, but what if wanted to filter for male baby names that have a count under 100?
 We could write a filter predicate function specifically for that, but if we then want to the same thing for female baby names, we'd have to duplicate that with only a small change.
 Or we could embrace functional programming and realize that this predicate is a combination of two simpler predicates that are useful on their own: `isMale()` and `countUnder100()`.
 We could write one function that combines two existing predicate functions, regardless of what those predicate functions happen to test, using AND logic.